artisticallySpades/artisticallySpades/README.md

 - !DNI!
 - Proshipper, Trump Supporter, Conservative, Offensive in general, Bro Strider liker/apologist (He abused Dave like cmon.), Stridercest Shipper (Incest in general),
 - Dancestor X Descendant, Ancestor X Dancestor, etc. ZaDr or any IrkenXChild shipper.
 Under 16, Over 21.
-- You can find more information on me here: https://spadesthorned.carrd.co/

 <!---
 artisticallySpades/artisticallySpades is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.